 This dish pairs wonderfully with a warm, crusty baguette or grilled garlic bread to scoop up the creamy cheese.
 If you want to build a complete weekend menu, it makes an excellent, refreshing starter before serving a main dish like hot, thick pork chops in air fryer setup.
 For a lighter evening meal, it also functions as a beautiful side dish next to delicious salmon en papillote.

-❓Burrata Caprese Salad Recipe FAQs
+❓Burrata Caprese Salad FAQs

 A traditional Caprese salad is made with solid slices of fresh mozzarella cheese.
 A burrata Caprese replaces the mozzarella with burrata, which features a solid mozzarella outer shell filled with a rich, soft cream and cheese curd center.